 Meal plan.
 A method of purchasing meals for a student’s time on campus.
-First-year students, sophomores, and anyone living in traditional residence halls are required to enroll in a specific plan.
+First-year students, sophomores, and anyone living in traditional residence halls are automatically enrolled in a specific plan.
 Juniors and seniors who do not live in traditional residence halls and therefore typically have access to a kitchen are given meal plan purchase options, each based on a certain number of meals per week.

 Minor.
-A second discipline of focused study (at least five courses) that can complement the major or allow a student to pursue a keen academic interest.
+A secondary subject area of focused study (at least five courses) that can complement the major or allow a student to pursue a keen academic interest.

 Moodle.
-The learning management system used by professors and students to distribute and receive academic course materials, syllabi, grades, and more during the semester.
+A learning management system used by professors and students to distribute and receive academic course materials, syllabi, grades, and more during the semester.
 It is also used to share co-curricular information with students.
-Not all courses use the learning management system.
+Not all courses make use of Moodle.

 Natural sciences.
 The academic subjects that examine and explain the physical world using information obtained through experimentation or observation (empirical evidence).
-At Colgate, these include biology, chemistry, computer science, geology, physics and astronomy, neuroscience, and psychological and brain sciences
+At Colgate, these include biology, chemistry, computer science, earth and environmental geosciences, physics and astronomy, neuroscience, and psychological and brain sciences.

 Off-campus study.
 A specific program in which a student engages in academic coursework away from campus, whether for a full semester, a year, or a shorter period of time.
 Colgate offers full-semester programs led by Colgate faculty in specific subject areas and extended studies of just a few weeks and the opportunity to participate in approved programs at other institutions.
 Learn more at colgate.edu/off-campus-study.